-This picture is from my grandparent’s wedding.
-Like so many others, my grandmother had left Tipperary Ireland to find work in London.
+Like so many others, my paternal grandmother left Tipperary, Ireland, to find work in London.
 She was a young woman just starting her adult years.
 Even today, this seems like such a fantastic show of courage.
 To be on your own in another country, find a way to make a living, and be genuinely isolated from your family and friends.

 At the same time, my grandfather had left his home in Canada to serve his country proudly.
-Alongside many others, they travelled to faraway lands, facing the unknown and terrors of war.
+Alongside many others, they traveled to faraway lands, facing the unknown and terrors of war.

 They met in London and fell in love.
 There are so many stories of war brides.
 To be open to love during all the trials of war always reminds me how love truly can and does show up.
 We need to be open to it finding the good in everything.

 After the war, they moved to Blairmore, Alberta, Canada, where my grandfather was from.
 Together they began raising a family and making a living.
 Once again, my grandmother was leaving her friends and family behind.
 She only had the chance to see them two more times because of the travel costs.
 All she had was the mail to stay connected.
 I can’t even imagine not seeing my family or being able to pick up the phone.